kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

         print(f"[{ts_formatted}] [{level}] {message} {meta_str}")
 ```

-Now we can send multiple messages to `log_message`.
-Any extra information is passed as keyword arguments and stored in `metadata`.
+Now we send multiple events to `log_message`.
+Any extra info is passed as keyword arguments and stored in `metadata` to enhance the message:

 ```python
 >>> log_message(